bitrise-io/devcenter/_articles/en/faq/organization-faq.md

 can only access the app they were invited to and can't add an app to the Organization.
 Members of a Team always have a role assigned to them (Admin, Developer or Tester).

-## Who are the "contributors"?
+## Who are the "outside contributors"?

-Contributors are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself. **Link to how to add it**
+Outside Contributors are members of an app's Team with a direct role, invited only to an app of an Organization and not to the Organization itself.

 ## Can I have multiple Organizations?